ch0rl/blog.chorl.dev/_posts/2025-10-14-digital-knowledge-a-transhumanist-approach.md

 layout: post
 title: 'Digital Knowledge: a transhumanist approach'
 date: 2025-10-14 16:26 +0100
+updated: 2025-10-14 20:08 +0100
 tags: [Trans, Transhumanism, Knowledge, Philosophy]
 categories: [Rambles]
 ---

+This stems from a short discussion in IM941: Adventures in Interdisciplinary Research.

 ## Background
 This rambling builds on Aristotle's proposition that all perception is as a result of stimulation of the senses.[^no-access][^slakey]